ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

    a **living documentation**, that is using test cases as a documentation of the business logic and policies implemented by the system.

-*  System-level tests are also linked to higher level requirements (L1, L2, IF requirements, in addition to acceptance criteria).
+*  System-level tests can be linked to higher level requirements (L1, L2, IF requirements, in addition to acceptance criteria).
 In this way we can provide **traceability** of tests to requirements, and easily determine what is the degree of satisfaction of certain